Phase transition amplification of proton number fluctuations in nuclear collisions from a transport model approach: UrQMD simulations with a phase transition

-In the case of the PT model a simple augmentation is used in order to implement an additional phase transition.
-To provide a metastable state at large baryon densities the original mean-field potential of the CMF model is truncated at density $n_B^{cut} = 2.6 n_0$, where $n_0=0.16$~fm$^{-3}$ is the nuclear matter saturation density.
-For $n_B>n_B^{cut}$ the potential is then shifted by $\Delta n_B= 2.6n_0$.
-The mean-field energy between $n_B^{cut}<n_B<n_B^{cut}+\Delta n_B$ is interpolated by a third order polynomial in order to create a second minimum in the energy per baryon $V(n_B)$ and to ensure that its derivative is a continuous function.
-Note, that this procedure modifies the CMF EoS only at high baryon densities, leaving low-density description consistent with nuclear matter properties and lattice QCD constraints.
-For details see Refs.~\cite{Savchuk:2022aev,Li:2022iil,Steinheimer:2022gqb} where this procedure was introduced.
 Figure \ref{fig:press} compares the effective pressure of these two equations of state at $T=0$ as a function of density.
 In this figure also the region of mechanical instabilities is highlighted.
 If the system created in a collision enters this area, the interactions will drive the system to rapidly separate into the two coexisting phases, a mechanism well known as spinodal decomposition.
 This phase separation will then lead to the formation of clusters and consequently to an enhancement of the baryon fluctuations in coordinate space.
 At this point it is important to note that the process of phase separation and the properties (like the surface energy) of the clusters which are created depends strongly on the finite range interactions present in the system \cite{Randrup:2003mu}.
 In the QMD approach used in this work, the effective range of the interactions is governed by the width of the Gaussian wave packages which are used to calculate the interaction density.
 While this parameter was fixed to give a proper description of nuclear matter and nuclei it can be argued that for another phase transition (quark-hadron for example) this range may be different.
 We therefore expect that our results on the properties of the baryon clumps created may not be very precise and only can give a qualitative picture of the dynamics that are expected.
 Fortunately it has been shown in a previous work, where the role of the finite range interactions on the spinodal clumping in nuclear collisions was studied, it was found that the quantitative effect on the density fluctuation is indeed rather small \cite{Steinheimer:2013glaa}.
 Thus, the following results may be parameter dependent on a quantitative level, the general results of our work are likely quite robust as observed in previous studies.

 To study the time evolution of the bulk matter as well as the fluctuations caused by the phase transition, we simulate $50000$ collision events for very central ($b<2$ fm or $2\%$ most central) Au-Au collisions in the SIS18/SIS100 and RHIC-BES energy range of $E_{\rm lab}=1.23\div 10A$~GeV.